-- Cycling Around Ærø: Regardless of how busy our schedule, we always like to devote at least 1 sunny day on what we view as the greatest cycling trip in Denmark: A slow, scenic ride around the island of Aerø, lying off the coast of Funen.
-Relatively flat, its countryside dotted with windmills, the island evokes the fields of Holland, but is unique unto itself.
-Country roads will take you across fertile fields and into villages of cobbled streets and half-timbered houses.
-You'll think Hans Christian Andersen planned the island just for you.
-This is small town Denmark at its best.
-Yes, you'll even pass a whistling postman in red jacket and gold and black cap looking like an extra in one of those Technicolor MGM movies from the '40s.
-See p.
-136.

-- Journeying Back to the 1960s: If you're nostalgic for the counterculture of the 1960s, it lives on in Christiania, a Copenhagen community located at the corner of

-- Prinsessegade and Badsmandsstræde on Christianshavn.
+Journeying Back to the 1960s: If you're nostalgic for the counterculture of the 1960s, it lives on in Christiania, a Copenhagen community located at the corner of Prinsessegade and Badsmandsstræde, on Christianshavn.
 Founded in 1972, this anarchists' commune occupies former army barracks; its current residents preach a gospel of drugs and peace.
 Christiania's residents have even organized their own government and passed laws, for example, to legalize drugs.
-They're not complete anarchists, however, since they venture into the city at least once a month to pick up their social welfare checks.
+They're not complete anarchists, however, as they venture into the city at least once a month to pick up their social welfare checks.
 Today you can wander about their community, which is complete with a theater, cafes, grocery stores, and even a local radio station.
-See chapter 4.
+See chapter 5.

-- Exploring Erotica: Denmark was

-the first country to "liberate"

-pornography, in 1968, and today

-there's a museum in Copenhagen

-devoted to the subject.
-In the
+• Exploring Erotica: Denmark was the first country to "liberate" pornography, in 1968, and today there's a museum in Copenhagen devoted to the subject.
+In

-Erotica Museum (at Købmagergade 24; © 33-12-03-11), you

-can learn about the sex lives of

-such famous figures as Nietzsche,

-Freud, and even Duke Ellington.

-Founded by a photographer of nudes, the museum has exhibits ranging from the tame to the tempestuous-everything from Etruscan drawings to pictures of venereal skin disease and sadomasochism videos.
+- the Erotica Museum (at Købmagergade 24; (2) 33-12-03-11), you can learn about the sex lives of such famous figures as Nietzsche, Freud, and even Duke Ellington.
+Founded by a photographer of nudes, the museum has exhibits ranging from the tame to the tempestuous-starting from Etruscan drawings and progressing to the further reaches of the erotic and sexual.
 See p.
-87.

-Calling on Artists and Craftspeople: West Jutland has many open workshops where you can see craftspeople in action; you can meet the potter, the glassblower, the painter, the textile designer, and even the candlestick maker.
-Local tourist offices can tell you which studios are open to receive guests in such centers as Tønder, Ribe, Esbjerg, Varde, Billund, Herning, Struer, and Skive.
-The island of Langeland seems to have more artists and artisan studios than most.
+133. - Calling on Artists and Craftspeople: • West Jutland has many open workshops where you can see craftspeople in action; you can meet the potter, the glass blower, the painter, the textile designer, and even the candlestick maker.
+Local tourist offices can tell you which studios are open to receive guests in such centers as Ærø, Tønder, and Ribe.